TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/UsingStdWrap/ModifyTheOrder/Index.rst

    <strong>TOOL: TYPO3</strong>

-because we explicitly specified that :code:`noTrimWrap` should happen before :code:`case`.
+because we explicitly specified that `noTrimWrap` should happen before `case`.

-It should be noted that :code:`stdWrap` itself has a :code:`stdWrap` property, meaning that it can be called recursively.
-In most case :code:`orderedStdWrap` will do the job and is much easier to understand making code easier to maintain.
+It should be noted that `stdWrap` itself has a `stdWrap` property, meaning that it can be called recursively.
+In most case `orderedStdWrap` will do the job and is much easier to understand making code easier to maintain.